 The hydrogen myth

-Especially the chemical industry uses a lot of hydrogen to produce fertilizer.
+Especially the chemical industry uses a lot of hydrogen to produce fertilizer since World War One.

 The fact that the hydrogen atom is the smallest atom in the periodic table doesn’t mean that hydrogen gas (H2) can magically go through barriers.
 All of the applications above have no problem not losing hydrogen to the environment.

 Many fear hydrogen explosions.
-But no one fears explosion from the litres of gasoline in their cars or the gas pipes in their house, despite these fuels having a comparable energy density.
+But no one fears explosion from the liters of gasoline in their cars or the gas pipes in their house, despite these fuels having a comparable energy density.
 The required mixture of 33,33 % Oxygen and 66,6 % Hydrogen for the famous hydrogen explosions we all loved in chemistry class is impossible to achieve in an atmosphere that only contains 21 % Oxygen, to begin with.
+Although explosions can occur besides the ideal ratio, the strength of the explosion is far weaker than the reaction of the pure chemicals.

 The pressurized tanks for hydrogen have been tested in car crashes with lorries, fires and even tests with gunfire have been made.
 All security tests proved the concept to be very secure and even superior to gasoline tanks as the hydrogen can be released into the atmosphere and no flammable liquids spill all over the accident site.